Tome Shut Down — Here's the Best Tome Alternative in 2026

 How to Migrate from Tome to Eazy

-If you exported your Tome presentations before the shutdown, you can use them as reference: paste the text content into Eazy's prompt, choose a designer style, and generate.
-The AI will structure your content into proper slides with professional layouts.
+If you exported your Tome presentations before the shutdown, you can use them as reference: paste the text content straight into Eazy's editor, shape it as a document, and let the deck follow.
+You keep full editorial control the whole way — the document stays the source of truth.

 If you have the original document you used to create your Tome presentation (a brief, outline, or report), upload it directly.
-Eazy's document-to-slides feature extracts structure and generates a complete deck.
-This often produces better results than a text prompt because the AI has more content to work with.
+Eazy reads it into editable content and structures it into a deck.
+This often produces a better result than starting from scratch because you're working from your real source material, and you can refine any slide just by talking to it.

 Other Tome Alternatives to Consider

 Gamma is often cited as the closest spiritual successor to Tome — both create scrollable, web-native content meant for online sharing.
-If that format was specifically what you valued about Tome, Gamma is worth evaluating.
+If that format was specifically what you valued about Tome, Gamma is worth evaluating — see our Eazy vs Gamma comparison for an honest side-by-side.
 However, Gamma's PowerPoint exports also have reliability issues, and its card format isn't ideal for traditional presenting.

-Beautiful.ai is best for enterprise teams who need brand enforcement and SOC 2 compliance, though it starts at $12/month with no free plan.
-Canva's AI presentation features are improving but remain secondary to its core design tool functionality.
-For users who prioritize design quality and editing freedom, Eazy is the strongest option.
+Beautiful.ai is best for enterprise teams who need brand enforcement and SOC 2 compliance, though it starts at $12/month with no free plan — see our Eazy vs Beautiful.ai comparison.
+Canva's AI presentation features are improving but remain secondary to its core design tool functionality — see our Eazy vs Canva comparison.
+Slidebean targets startup pitch decks with AI-assisted financial modeling.
+For users who want to think in a document and end with an exportable deck, Eazy is the strongest option.

 Strengths & Weaknesses